vmisson/terraform-azure-nsg-benchmark/README.md

 # Conclusion

-In Terraform, using network_security_group resource is faster than the network_security_rule resource.
-The difference is more significant when creating, updating or deleting a large number of rules.
+In Terraform or in Bicep, working on security group resource is faster than the security rule resource.
+The difference is more significant when creating or updating a large number of rules.

-For Bicep, the difference is less significant.
-Using networkSecurityGroup resource is really stable in terms of time no matter the number of rules.
-The networkSecurityRule resource is a bit slower but the difference is not as significant as in Terraform.
+Terraform seems to be faster for small number (1-500) of rules and Bicep for large number of rules (500-1000).

 The behavior of the two ressources to manage NSG is not the same.
-The network_security_group resource will remove any rule not defined in the Terraform script.
-The network_security_rule resource will only manage the rules defined in the Terraform script (additional rules can be managed on another script or using the portal).
+Working on  security group level will remove any rule not defined in the script.
+The security rule level will only manage the rules defined in the script (additional rules can be managed on another script or using the portal).